 In discharging this overall responsibility, the PCC is responsible for putting in place proper arrangements for the governance of his office's affairs and facilitating the exercise of its functions, which includes ensuring a sound system of internal control is maintained through the year and that arrangements are in place for the management of risk.
 Separate PCC and force strategic risk registers are held and reviewed regularly to manage risk and mitigations are identified and taken where necessary.
 In exercising this responsibility, the PCC places reliance on the Chief Constable to support the governance and risk management processes.
 The PCC is required to formally review the governance arrangements annually, the results of which are contained in the Annual Governance Statement (AGS).
-Although there is not considered to be any significant governance issues in accordance with the CIPFA definition, during 2018-19 the following areas will be addressed:
+The AGS refers to the most significant governance issue being the consequences of the termination of the collaboration between West Mercia Police and Warwickshire Police from April 2020.